Board of Directors

 As a board member I want to support, sustain, preserve, and make sure the Club is well-loved for generations to come.
 I will work unceasingly toward those goals.

-I’m responsible for the club’s website and the emails sent to members.
-I also am the Membership Chair.
-So, when you register online for one of our club-sponsored events, send an email to [email protected] or renew your membership online, it’s me that responds.
+In addition to the Presidency, I’m responsible for the club’s website and the emails sent to members.
+So, when you register online for one of our club-sponsored events or send an email to info@trailandsaddle.club, it’s me that responds.

 Since 2008 I have been the show manager for the Ranch Roundup, the club’s September event, which is an annual community gathering promoting and supporting the rich and unique horsemanship traditions here on the California Central Coast.